Day Care Provider

 What do you do when you suspect a kid's being abused at home?

-Asked by Julie over 11 years ago
+Asked by Julie about 12 years ago

 If there is any suspicion regarding a child's home life, we let the director know about our findings and they handle it.
 I have had this happen only one time in my years of working in this industry and my suspicions were true.
 It's an awful situation for everyone involved but after all was said and done the mother thanked me (she was a victim of the abuse as well), and she said we helped her find the strength to leave her husband and get her family the help it needed.